25 Best HIDDEN GEMS of Rome That You Cannot Miss

 - 💰 Price: FREE

-The Appian Way is a historic and legendary Roman road with origins dating back to 312 BC, making it one of the first and most important ancient Roman roads.
 Stretching over 16 km, marvelous ancient ruins, catacombs, archeological sites, line this gem.
 The Appian Way is also incredibly picturesque with endless cypress trees adorning it – making it the perfect spot for history and nature lovers.

 The Appia Antica is accessible to the public, meaning you can freely stroll around with no entrance ticket.
-However, there are some specific attractions or services, like catacombs and guided tours, which have fees.
+However, there are some specific attractions and services, like catacombs and guided tours, which have fees.

 Unique & Quirky Hidden Gems

-Bucco della Serratura (Knights of Malta Keyhole)
+Buco della Serratura (Knights of Malta Keyhole)

 - 🗺 Tips: Visit around 9:30 am – around 10:30 people will start to line up to visit and peep through.